What is the Nord Stream 2 pipeline, and why is it generating controversy?

 Though proponents of the pipeline, including Germany and Russia, see it as a great business deal providing cheaper, cleaner energy, the Nord Stream 2 has drawn ire from many opponents.

-U.S. leaders and lawmakers — both Democratic and Republican — fear that the Baltic pipeline would give Russia too much power over European gas supplies, handing Russian President Vladimir Putin a wider market and geopolitical powers at a politically precarious time.
+U.S. leaders and lawmakers — both Democratic and Republican — fear that the Baltic pipeline would give Russia too much power over European gas supplies, handing Russian President Vladimir Putin a wider market and geopolitical power at a politically precarious time.

 During his term, President Donald Trump unsuccessfully tried to torpedo the project, claiming that Nord Stream 2 would make Germany “a captive to Russia.”